 The Lot Grading Bylaw ensures all new residential or commercial buildings have a properly graded lot with surface water drainage directed away from buildings.
-As a builder, you are responsible for fulfilling the requirements of this bylaw.

 Why is lot grading important?

 A properly graded lot ensures that surface drainage flows away from buildings, avoiding potential flooding problems and subsequent property damage.
 Improper lot grading can result in ponding, basement dampness, and flooding on private property.
 If drainage on a lot is improperly managed, it can also have negative impacts to public infrastructure, including parks, pathways, and the underground storm system.

 Property owners are responsible for all activities on their lot, including establishing and maintaining Positive Lot Drainage.
 During the construction phase of new homes, the builder does play a role, under the direction of the property owner, to establish Positive Lot Drainage (see below).

 What is Positive Lot Drainage?

 Positive Lot Drainage involves contouring the land to direct the flow of surface water away from building foundations and toward the street, lane, or Swale without adversely affecting adjacent properties or public infrastructure.